-In terms of firmness, I said both mattresses were a 7/10.
+In terms of firmness, I said both mattresses were about a 7/10.

 Starting on my back on the Bear, I feel good overall support.
-On my side, I feel some pressure on my shoulders and my hips.
-On my stomach, the mattress is a bit too soft for me.
+On my side, I feel some pressure on my shoulders and my hips, and on my stomach, the mattress is a bit too soft for me.
 I feel like I am bowing at my hips and would prefer a firmer and more supportive mattress.

 On my back with the Casper, I feel good support on my back.
 I feel the zoned support holding my hips up.
 On my side, I feel better on the Casper than I did on the Bear.
 It’s a little softer on my shoulders because of the zoned support.
 On my stomach, the zoned support is working and keeping me from bowing in at the hips, so it’s a decent match in that position.

 While Marten and I agreed that the Casper and Bear give good support for back sleepers, he had a different experience side sleeping on the Bear.
 He pushed through that thin comfort layer and engaged the firmer layers beneath.
 Because of this, he felt more pressure on his shoulders and hips.
 I am not surprised he thought the mattress was firmer than I did because of the differences in weight.

-- You are looking for a more affordable option.
-If money is a deciding factor, the Bear is the way to to go.
+- Those who are looking for a more affordable option- If money is a deciding factor, the Bear is the way to to go.
 It has a lower price point than the Casper.

-- You prefer a classic memory foam feel.
-If you like the feeling of sinking into your mattress and being enveloped by your mattress, the Bear is the better choice.
+- People who prefer a classic memory foam feel- If someone likes the feeling of sinking into their mattress and being enveloped by their mattress, the Bear is the better choice.
 It has that slow, sinking quality because it includes memory foam in the top layer.

-- You want a mattress that’s a bit firmer.
-While these mattresses are similar in terms of firmness, I think many people will agree that the Bear is the firmer of the two.
-If you like your mattress a little firmer, I would choose the Bear.
+- Those who want a mattress that’s a bit firmer- While these mattresses are similar in terms of firmness, I think many people will agree that the Bear is the firmer of the two.
+If someone likes their mattress a little firmer, they should definitely choose the Bear.

-- You are a combination sleeper.
-The zoned support system in this mattress gives you pressure relief when you’re on your side and support when you’re on your back and stomach.
-If you move around at night and sleep in numerous positions, the Casper should serve you well.
+- Combination sleepers- The zoned support system in this mattress gives people pressure relief when they’re on their side and support when they’re on their back and stomach.
+If someone moves around at night and sleep in numerous positions, the Casper should serve them well.

-- You prefer a balanced foam feel.
-If you like to sleep “on” your mattress and move around easily, the Casper is the better bet.
-The comfort layer is quite responsive, so you get some pressure relief without feeling “stuck.”
+- People who prefer a balanced foam feel- If someone likes to sleep “on” their mattress and move around easily, the Casper is the better bet.
+The comfort layer is quite responsive, so people get some pressure relief without feeling “stuck.”

 While these two mattresses may have similar firmnesses, they really are designed for different sleeping styles and preferences.
-If you like a classic memory foam feel with a bit more firmness, I think the Bear is the better choice.
-If you are a combination sleeper and you like a balanced foam feel, the Casper should be the way to go.
+If someone likes a classic memory foam feel with a bit more firmness, I think the Bear is the better choice.
+If someone is a combination sleeper and they like a balanced foam feel, the Casper should be the way to go.